sandasirghe/english-literature_female-experience_and_word-embeddings_IT/README.md

 - A Python Notebook where I explain how I retrieved the texts I needed for my corpora and how I handled the preprocessing phase (**EL_FIN_notebook_1**).
 I would like to publicly thank [GitHub user Edward Ross](https://github.com/EdwardJRoss), whose [tutorial on how to download books from Project Gutenberg with Python](https://skeptric.com/gutenberg/) was fundamental to carry on my work.
 - Another Python Notebook where the main diachronic semantic analysis is performed (**EL_FIN_notebook_2**).
 This notebook includes references to academic sources related to the domains of both Digital Humanities and "pure" Humanities, and a final Bibliography section where these are arranged.
-- Two .bin files, each corresponding to one of the two models I used for their respective period.
-- The two TXT files that contain the two final corpora I used as input to the models.
+- The .bin and TXT files containing, respectively, the models and the final corpora used to train them have not been uploaded for excessive file size reasons.

 **Please note that the documentation for both notebooks is, as of now, in Italian.
 I apologise to those that are unfamiliar with it —I will do my best to provide an English version soon!**